laraSL2/Elders-Home-Care/README.md

    ```
 ### Step 2

-2. Install the requirements.txt file (If you need you can run on the venv):
+2. Create a Virtual environment & install the necessary packages by running the following command:
    ```bash
    pip install -r requirements.txt
    ```